ajs/tools/docs/_posts/2019-08-06-your-regex-here.md

   * `rx`
   * `/.../`
   * All of the bracketing types that can accompany some of these.
+* Unicode property union/difference `<:Zp+:Zs-:Zl>`, which is redundant
+  with character class union/difference.

 ### A bit of marketing